 This year’s analysis of the 2016-17 DC theater season covers playwright and director demographics and the production status of the plays that have been programmed.
-Completed in collaboration with fellow DC playwright, dramaturg, and actor Olivia Haller, the analysis covers plays that are opening between September 1, 2016 and August 31, 2017.
+Completed in collaboration with DC-based theater artist Olivia Haller, the analysis covers plays that opened between September 1, 2016 and August 31, 2017.
+The results below represent the final calculation for the 2016-17 season.
+The data set includes 188 productions at 48 theaters, all of which are listed below.

 Playwright Demographics: Gender